-When you first lock eyes on the Nomad Duffle from Sea to Summit, you may think it looks like an ordinary duffle bag – but don’t be fooled!
+When you first lock eyes on this Duffle bag from Sea to Summit, you may think it looks like an ordinary bag – but don’t be fooled!
 This bag is so special because, you can carry it three ways: by the handles, over your shoulder, or backpack style courtesy of the multifunctional handles.

 You won’t have to fumble around and waste precious time changing the handle position, as the high strength hooks allow you to adjust your bag quickly and efficiently.
 The handles are also magnetic, so they will stay together when your gear is on the ground – so you’ll always be ready to go.
 The fabric of the bag is waterproof to protect your kit, and the dual zipper used is anti-theft for a bit of added security when you’re moving from place to place.

 The large lid makes packing and accessing your stuff so much easier, and the lid and base are padded to protect your stuff from being roughed around in transit.
-The Nomad Duffle bag is tough so it’s made to last through all kinds of outdoor adventures, but it’s also perfect for travellers that are looking for a versatile gear-hauler for transit.
+This Sea to Summit Duffle bag is tough so it’s made to last through all kinds of outdoor adventures, but it’s also perfect for travellers that are looking for a versatile gear-hauler for transit.